Who are the big 5 consultants?

 The Senior Engineer's Migration Playbook

 My approach is different.
-It's about surgical precision.
+It's about surgical precision and direct, senior-level technical ownership.
 At SmashCloud, for instance, I led a massive migration from a legacy .NET MVC e-commerce platform to Next.js.
-We didn't just rewrite code.
-We engineered a smooth transition using a reverse proxy.
-This wasn't just about zero downtime.
-It was critically important for analytics continuity.
-You just can't lose historical data or user behavior insights during a switch.
-My playbook always focuses on strategic planning, meticulous database design, and aggressive performance optimization from day one.
-We're talking real wins like faster load times, better user experience, and a developer-friendly stack.
-That's the goal.
+We didn't just rewrite code; we engineered a smooth, multi-phase transition using an intelligent reverse proxy, specifically Nginx configured for dynamic routing.
+This wasn't just about zero downtime; it was critically important for analytics continuity, ensuring we didn't lose a single day of historical data or user behavior insights during the switch.
+We implemented dual-tagging for analytics platforms like Google Analytics 4 and custom event tracking, guaranteeing data integrity.
+My playbook always focuses on strategic planning, meticulous database design (including schema evolution, indexing strategies, and data partitioning for performance), and aggressive performance optimization from day one.
+We're talking real wins like reducing page load times from 5+ seconds to under 1.5 seconds, significantly boosting user experience and conversion rates, and delivering a developer-friendly stack that cut feature development time by 40%.
+As of 2026, this also means building architectures that are inherently ready for AI integration, allowing for easy adoption of new machine learning models for personalization or predictive analytics without another painful rewrite.
+That's the goal: a system that performs, scales, and empowers your future growth.

 Key Takeaway